WATCH: Aerial video shows tornado’s path of destruction in Illinois, Indiana

 FARMERSBURG, Ind.
-(WTWO/WAWV) – The scope of the damage from the deadly tornado that hit communities along the Illinois and Indiana border Friday night is made even more visible from the air.
+(WTWO/WAWV) – The scope of the damage from the deadly tornado that hit communities along the Illinois and Indiana state line Friday night is made even more visible from the air.

 The tornado went from Robinson, Illinois, to Sullivan County in Indiana, killing a total of six people and injuring others.